 A fruit with a reconstituting and invigorating power due to its strong sugary component.
 The fig contains mineral salts (potassium, calcium, iron), vitamins and sugars.
 Thanks to its antioxidant properties, it is an ally in the convalescent phases and seasonal changes, when a boost of energy is needed.

-It also has a natural laxative function thanks to the presence of siconine and fibers, especially when it comes to the dry fruit.
-Thanks to the content of calcium and iron, it is recommended in cases of anemia, fatigue or weakness.
+It also has a natural laxative function thanks to the presence of fibre, especially when it comes to the dry fruit.
+And thanks to the content of calcium and iron, it is recommended in cases of anaemia, fatigue or weakness.
 In short, an excellent snack although one that shouldn't be eaten in excess: no more than three dried figs are recommended a day.

 Recipes with dried figs